Personal Finance

 What is a Credit Repair Company?

-However, there are a few not-for-profit organizations out there that help people with poor credit.
-These are credit counseling agencies that typically provide credit advice and strategies for tackling credit repair based on their situation.
+However, several non-profit organizations also assist people with poor credit.
+These credit counseling agencies typically offer credit advice and provide tailored strategies for credit repair based on individual circumstances.

 Credit Repair Company